pavelkrolevets/Periscope/README.md

-# Optio
+# Deribit delta-hedger

-Options analyzer for Deribit exchange

 !!!
-In active development !!!
+In active development.
+For now only deribit test-net. !!!

 ## Description

-This a utility to analyze option/futures strategies on Deribit platform.
-Orders execution is still in development.
+This a utility to run standalone options delta-hedger processes on the server for Deribit platform.
+The current position PnL is also provided.

 Download links: